apptentive-engineering/dockerfiles/README.md

 ## Status

-This is under active development and there are a number of patterns not fully well-defined yet.
+This is under active development but the core functionality should be in place.

 ## Goals